welcor/dev/README.md

 By now you should have:

 	perspective
-	|── dev - development tools and development near documentation
+	|── dev - development tools and documentation
-	|── perspective - the web-site
+	|── perspective - the website
-	|── perspective-client - the web client which connects to the different backend apps (jenkins, tasks, for now)
+	|── perspective-client - front-end web client connecting to different backend apps (jenkins, tasks)
-	├── perspective-core - shared core components between web client and backend apps ├── perspective-core-db - component for connecting to the perspective db, uses rethinkdb ├── perspective-core-rest - component for a simplified process of creating rest apis ├── perspective-core-server - shared core components for every backend apps ├── perspective-core-web-socket - component for a simplified process of creating web-socket support ├── perspective-core-web-socket-helper - shared component between the perspective client and perspective-core-web-socket
+	├── perspective-core - shared core components between web client and backend apps ├── perspective-core-db - component for connecting to the perspective db, uses rethinkdb ├── perspective-core-rest - component for a simplified process of creating REST APIs ├── perspective-core-server - shared core components for every backend apps ├── perspective-core-web-socket - component for a simplified process of creating web-socket support ├── perspective-core-web-socket-helper - shared component between the perspective client and perspective-core-web-socket